Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Building an adapted Bayesian framework

 \subsection{Hierarchical model}

-In the following, $\Lphy \subset \mathbb{R}^p$ is the domain of physical parameters to calibrate, and $\Lnum \subset \mathbb{R}^{q-p}$ is the domain of the numerical parameters considered to represent the model error.
+In the following, $\Lphy \subset \mathbb{R}^p$ is the domain of physical parameters to calibrate, and $\Lnum \subset \mathbb{R}^{q-p}$ is the domain of the additional parameters considered to emulate the model error.
 Then $\lambd \in \Lcal$ is introduced with $\Lcal = \Lphy \times \Lnum$.
-In our study, the $q-p$ numerical parameters in $\Lnum$ are integrated with a hierarchical description, see \cite{kemp2007learning} and \cite{allenby2006hierarchical}, to better target the correct distribution of the parameters of $\Lnum$ to account for the model error.
+In our study, the $q-p$ parameters in $\Lnum$ are integrated with a hierarchical description, see \cite{kemp2007learning} and \cite{allenby2006hierarchical}, to better target their correct distribution and account for the model error.
 This is particularly effective even in contexts where measurement noise is significant.
-The hierarchical description assumes that the a priori distribution of the numerical parameters depends on hyperparameters $\alpp \in \mathcal{A} \subset \mathbb{R}^r$.
-The pdf of $\Lambd$ given $\alpp$ is denoted $p_{\Lambd}(. \mid \alpp),$ and each $\alpp$ drives the numerical parameters for the model error.
+The hierarchical description assumes that the a priori distribution of the additional parameters depends on hyperparameters $\alpp \in \mathcal{A} \subset \mathbb{R}^r$.
+The pdf of $\Lambd$ given $\alpp$ is denoted $p_{\Lambd}(. \mid \alpp),$ and each $\alpp$ drives these parameters for the model error.
 In a hierarchical description, the objective is to perform Bayesian inference on the hyperparameters $\alpp$ as well, and then consider them as a random variable $\Abf \in \mathcal{A}$ with prior distribution $p_{\Abf}$.
+Note that, to avoid possible confusion, $\Abf$ is simply the upper case notation of $\alpp$ here, as lower-case letters represent deterministic variables, while the upper-case letters are associated with random variables throughout this article.
+The same convention applies to $\lambd$ and $\Lambd$ for instance.